anthonytedja/speakCV/README.md

 ### :wrench: How We Built It

-We used Dlib's HOG-based face detector to map out landmark point on a users face.
-We used a pre-existing model to extract 68 landmark coordinates which map to contours on a users face.
-These landmark points can be used to map a users facial features such as there eyebrows, eyes, nose, jaw, and mouth.
+We used Dlib's HOG-based face detector to map out landmark point on a user's face.
+We used a pre-existing model to extract 68 landmark coordinates which map to contours on a user's face.
+These landmark points can be used to map a user's facial features such as there eyebrows, eyes, nose, jaw, and mouth.

 ![Dots](assets/img/dots.png)

-For SpeakCV we are interested in the 19 landmark points used to map out a users mouth.
-We used these 19 landmark points to calculate the aspect ratio of a user's mouth at any given time.
-We determined that if the aspect ratio of a users if above a certain threshold, we can reasonably assume that user is speaking.
-If a user speaking is detected, SpeakCV unmutes a user during their zoom call.
-When the user closes there mouth again SpeakCV mutes the user back.
+For SpeakCV, we are interested in the 20 landmark points used to map out a user's mouth.
+We used these points to calculate the aspect ratio of a user's mouth at any given time.
+We determined that if the aspect ratio of a user is above a certain threshold, we can reasonably assume that user is speaking.
+Once this is detected, SpeakCV. unmutes a user during their zoom call.
+When the user closes there mouth again, SpeakCV. will mute the user.

 We used Tkinter to create a user-friendly interface that can be used to launch SpeakCV.
-The interface gives the user the option to see a debug window which shows the detected facial feature in real time using the power of OpenCV.
+The interface gives the user the option to see a debug window, which shows the detected facial feature in real time using OpenCV.
 The interface also allows the user to change the default mute delay from 5 seconds to whatever suits them.

 ### :star: The Features